numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 there may be some changes due to moving to Meson and C++ without regards to the Highway/Universal Intrinsics choice.

+The naming of the CPU features in Highway is different from that of the Universal Intrinsics.
+Highway uses clusters of features based on physical CPU releases, where Universal Intrinsics uses feature names.

 On Windows, MSVC may have to be avoided, as a result of Highway's use of pragmas which are less well supported by MSVC.
 This means that we likely have to build our wheels with clang-cl or Mingw-w64.
 Both of those should work - we